National Graduates Survey (NGS)

 Survey data collection

-- Invitation letters are sent by mail on April 3, 2023.
+- Invitation letters were sent by mail on April 3, 2023.

-- Interviewer-administered CATI follow-up data collection begins on May 3, 2023.
+- Interviewer-administered CATI follow-up data collection began on May 3, 2023.

-- Over the course of the three-month period of data collection, three reminder letters, reminder emails and SMS (Short Message Service) will also be sent.
+- Over the course of the four-month period of data collection, three reminder letters, nine reminder emails and three SMS (Short Message Service) were also sent.

 Administrative data

-A tax data use strategy has been implemented to reduce respondent burden and survey costs.
-This strategy consists of using tax data rather than survey data.
+A tax data use strategy was implemented to reduce respondent burden and survey costs.
+This strategy consisted of using tax data rather than survey data.
 Tax data can also be used to reconcile survey data.

 View the Questionnaire(s) and reporting guide(s) .